Our Fraud-Protection Tips

 - Contact the fraud department at each creditor, bank, or utility/service that provided the identity thief with unauthorized credit, goods or services.
 Find out if the company accepts this affidavit, and whether they require notarization or a copy of the police report

 - Contact your local police department.
 Ask the officer to take a report and give you the report number or a copy of the report.
-Give your police department a copy to help them add to their report and verify the crime
+Give your police department a copy of your ID Theft Affidavit to help them add to their report and verify the crime

 - Contact the FTC, which maintains the Identity Theft Data Clearinghouse - the federal government's centralized identity theft complaint database - and provides information to identity theft victims.
 You can call toll-free 1-877-ID-THEFT (1-877-438-4338), visit https://www.identitytheft.gov/ or send mail to: